 Though fiction, by definition, is made up, to succeed it must be believable.
-Even fantasies must make sense.
+Even fantasies need to make sense.

-Once the reader has accepted your premise, what follows must be logical.
-Effective research is key to adding the specificity necessary to make this work.
+Once a reader has bought into your premise, what follows must be logical.
+Effective research allows you to add the specificity necessary to make this work.

 When my character uses a weapon, I learn everything I can about it.
 I’ll hear about it from readers if I refer to a pistol as a revolver or if my protagonist shoots 12 bullets from a gun that holds only 8 rounds.

 Accurate details add flavor and authenticity.

 Get details wrong and your reader loses confidence — and interest — in your story.

 - Consult Atlases and World Almanacs to confirm geography and cultural norms and find character names that align with the setting, period, and customs.
 If your Middle Eastern character flashes someone a thumbs up, be sure that means the same in his culture as it does in yours.